danilocgsilva/python_setup/README.md

 # python_setup

-Automatically creates a setup.py file with template
+Automatically creates a setup.py file with template.